jevy/README/README.md

 * I really enjoy [amateur radio](https://www.qrz.com/db/VA3JEV) and I'm now talking to people around the world with Morse code.
 * I'm pretty geeky: I run Linux NixOS (deterministic configs for the win!) on my personal machine and have a Kubernetes Homelab with 7 PIs and 1 PC.
 * I'm quite informal yet professional.
 I can be overly silly/quirky and I'm working on toning that down.
+* I'm a huge music buff and I have something playing all the time.
+My favorite stuff is usually Melodic Trance, Progressive House and Cocktail/Louge Jazz.

 ## What energizes me